CozminaScorobete/HandGestureRecognitionWebApp/README.md

 # Hand Gesture Recognition Web App

 ## 📝 Description
-The Hand Gesture Recognition Web App allows real-time recognition of hand gestures using a webcam.
+The Hand Gesture Recognition Web App allows real-time recognition of hand gestures using a webcam and uses it as input.
 This project demonstrates how computer vision and deep learning can be applied to create hands-free interaction.

 ## 🚀 Technologies Used
 - **Python** - Flask for backend